whaleygeek/mb-guitar/README.md

 hit is quite short in practice, and without a high speed trigger interrupt enabled by default on the micro:bit, it's easy to miss the piezo pulse.

+PB0 is the trigger in from the piezo (which is protected by a 3V3 zenner to prevent over voltage, a 1N4148 to prevent under voltage, and a 1M resistor to prevent any residual charge building up on the piezo).

+PB4 is the HOLD output, and it is configured to generate a 50ms pulse.

 I spent a happy evening brushing up my electronics skills, building a two-transistor monostable that acted as a pulse stretcher.
 I then discovered that I needed a really high impedance input in order to be